 - My Account

 *On this date in 1917, Buchanan v.
 Warley was decided.
-This was a case in which the Supreme Court of the United States addressed the civil government instituted racial segregation in residential areas.
+In this case, the Supreme Court of the United States addressed the civil government-instituted racial segregation in residential areas.

 The Court held unanimously that a Louisville, Kentucky city ordinance prohibiting the sale of real property to blacks in white-majority neighborhoods or buildings and vice versa violated the Fourteenth Amendment's protections for freedom of contract.
 The ruling of the Kentucky Court of Appeals was thus reversed.
-The city of Louisville had an ordinance that forbade any Blacks to own or occupy any buildings in an area in which a greater number of white persons resided and vice versa.
+The city of Louisville had an ordinance forbidding any Blacks to own or occupy any buildings in an area where a greater number of white persons resided and vice versa.